 Dry eye symptoms can be varied, depending on its cause.
 The eyes can feel dry, but they can also water a lot!
 Most commonly there is pain or discomfort, which patients often describe as feeling like they have sand in their eyes.
 You can also experience itchiness, and blurred vision.

-Treatments for dry eye vary from the use of targeted drops; therapies to improve tear function both for use at home, or other clinical therapies such as the Blephasteam system; and advice regarding dietary and behavioural changes and environment.
+Treatments for dry eye vary from the use of targeted drops; therapies to improve tear function both for use at home, or other in office clinical therapies; and advice regarding dietary and behavioural changes and environment.
 These treatments should be targeted to the specific form of dry eye that you have, in order to provide the greatest relief from symptoms.

 Our optometrists are endorsed to prescribe a range of eye drops to treat eye diseases, including dry eye, glaucoma and eye infections.